Cornell College: Campus buildings

 Cornell has several residence halls.
 Pfeiffer Hall, Tarr Hall, and Dows Hall together form the "Tri-Hall" area.
-Tarr was once an all-male residence hall, but now houses both males and females.
+Tarr was once an all-male residence hall, but now is co-educational.
 Likewise, Dows, once an all-female residence hall, joins Pfeiffer and Tarr in providing co-ed housing.
 Tarr and Dows are both primarily freshmen dorms, while Pfeiffer houses upperclassmen as well as first-years.
 Pfeiffer was extensively renovated in 2008 and is co-ed by room.
-Bowman-Carter Hall is an all-female hall for upperclassmen, situated in an old hospital building.
-Pauley-Rorem Hall (commonly referred to as PR) is a combination of two residence halls that are joined in the middle by a common set of stairs.
-Female first-years resided in Pauley, and male first-years resided in Rorem until 2012-2013 when both residence halls became co-ed by floor.
+Bowman–Carter Hall is an all-female hall for upperclassmen, situated in a former hospital building.
+Pauley–Rorem Hall (commonly referred to as PR) is a combination of two residence halls that are joined in the middle by a common set of stairs.
+Female first-years resided in Pauley, and male first-years resided in Rorem until 2012–2013 when both residence halls became co-ed by floor.
 Pauley Hall was once home to the Pauley Academic Program, a community of male and female students with strong academic backgrounds.
 Pauley Hall was co-ed by floor as early as 1986, and in 1987–1989, the second floor Pauley was home to the Academic Program and was co-ed by room.
 Olin and Merner Hall are co-ed upper-class residence halls.
-New and Russell Hall (the latter commonly known as Clock Tower) were opened in 2005 and 2007, respectively, and offer suite-style living.
+New and Russell Hall (the latter commonly known as Clock Tower) were opened in 2005 and 2007, respectively, and provide suite-style living.
 Students may choose more independent living options in apartments at Wilch Apartments, 10th Avenue, Armstrong House, and Harlan House, and even at the Sleep Inn.
 Nearly all Cornell students are required to live on-campus or in campus apartments, so most students do not rent non-college housing.

 The Cornell campus is centered on a modest hill, the feature noted in the moniker "Hilltop Campus."
 Several campus buildings are grouped on the hilltop, while the athletic facilities and some residential buildings are located farther downhill on the campus's northwest side.